LIV4D/MAPLES-DR/docs/source/index.rst

    Overview of MAPLES-DR content and annotation process.
 (Credit: :cite:t:`maples_dr`)

-Note that, in the interest of time, some of the retinal structures were annotated by correcting AI generated segmentation map instead of labelling them from scratch.
+The annotation procedure relied on AI generated pre-segmentation of some retinal structures and a custom web-based annotation platform.
 The complete annotation process is documented in `this paper <https://arxiv.org/abs/2402.04258>`_ :cite:`maples_dr` *(the URL currently refers to a temporary arxiv preprint, while our manuscript is under revisions.)*.

 Usage
 =====

-The dataset is freely available for download through `MAPLES-DR Figshare repository <https://doi.org/10.6084/m9.figshare.24328660>`_.
+The dataset is freely available for download on `MAPLES-DR Figshare repository <https://doi.org/10.6084/m9.figshare.24328660>`_.

-However, for machine learning usage we encourage researcher to directly download MAPLES-DR labels through ``maples_dr`` :doc:`python library <welcome/python_library>`.
-This library provides a simple API to load MAPLES-DR labels, and ease their integration with MESSIDOR original fundus images by automating the process of matching, cropping and resizing them to a uniform format.
+However, for machine learning usage we encourage researcher to directly download MAPLES-DR labels through :doc:`the python library <welcome/python_library>`: ``maples_dr``.
+This library provides a simple API to load MAPLES-DR labels, and eases their integration with the original fundus images of MESSIDOR, by automating the process of matching, cropping and resizing them to a uniform format.

 If you wish to use this dataset in an academic work, we kindly ask you to cite the following `paper <https://arxiv.org/abs/2402.04258>`_ :cite:`maples_dr`::